 What is the Product Vision Board?

-Created by famous product management expert Roman Pichler, the Product Vision Board was designed to help product leaders describe their vision and high-level strategy to guide the entire product development process.
+Created by famous product management expert Roman Pichler, the Product Vision Board is designed to help product teams define their vision and establish a high-level strategy to guide the entire product development process.
 This canvas is divided into five key sections:

-- Business goals, i.e., why it is worthwhile for your organization to invest in this product.
+- Business Goals (i.e. why should your organization invest in this product)

 Suggested resources to go further

-- Roman Pichler’s introduction the exercise: The Product Vision Board
+- Roman Pichler’s introduction The Product Vision Board exercise.

-- A rich Medium article by Robbin Schuurman, professional Scrum Trainer: The Product Vision Board — A tool for creating your Product Vision
+- An article by professional Scrum Trainer Robbin Schuurman: The Product Vision Board — A tool for creating your Product Vision.

-- An essential video which presents the method by Roman Pichler himself: An Introduction to the Product Vision Board
+- A video where Roman Pichler presents his Product Vision Board method: An Introduction to the Product Vision Board.